uyuni-project/uyuni-rfc/accepted/00063-hub-iss.md

 # Drawbacks
 [drawbacks]: #drawbacks

+This will only work with PostgreSQL, but that is not expected to be a problem given it's the only supported database backend at this point.

 Syncing content between different versions of Uyuni on the ISS Master and on the ISS Slave may not work, if the database schema changes in non-compatible ways.

 This risk is fundamentally unavoidable at a conceptual level, although different mitigations can be put in place and the current implementation actually allows for a broader set of mitigations than the proposal in this RFC can allow.